 But right out of the gate I really appreciate the new Photos app.
-The new Days, Months and Years views help your pics come alive, and I like the way Apple mixes in videos with still photos.
+The Days, Months and Years views help your pics come alive, and I like the way Apple mixes in videos with still photos.

 While I'm not giving up Google Maps anytime soon (Apple burned that bridge for me and then gave me incorrect directions back to the bridge), I'm glad that there's a new Maps app that's been rebuilt from the ground up with high-res 3D photos.
 There's also a Look Around feature that's similar to Google's Street View.

 It's a small thing, but I like the redesigned Reminders app, as there are more in-your-face counters to see at a glance how many items on a to-do list you still need to complete.
-Check out our full iOS 13 review to get an in-depth look at how well the software works.

 iPhone 11 Pro review: Verdict